 Bacterial screening is carried out using the BacT/ALERT system.
-More details on the method of screening is available in the ‘Data sources and methods’ documents for each year of ‘Safe supplies’, the NHSBT / PHE Epidemiology Unit’s annual report.
+More details on the method of screening is available in the ‘Data sources and methods’ documents for each year of ‘Safe supplies’, the NHSBT and UKHSA Epidemiology Unit’s annual report.
 All initially reactive samples are sent to the national bacteriology laboratory for testing, and further investigations of the donor may be carried out following receipt of these results.

 A platelet donation may be made either by: